handsOnpipeline/btp-kyma-day2-operations/documentation/meter/run-apps-locally/README.md

    s4hana.destination.Type: http
    ```

-   If you use your SAP S/4HANA Cloud system, copy the following snippet.
-Be sure to update with your own values:
+   If you are using your SAP S/4HANA Cloud system, copy the following snippet updated with your values:

    ```
    s4hana.destination.URL: https://xxxxxxxx-api.s4hana.ondemand.com
    s4hana.destination.User: <your Communicatrion Arragement User>